Welcome to Early Years Foundation Stage

 Nursery

-The children will be continuing with our phonics exploring the phonemes; u,r,h,b,f as well as continuing our work on rhyming words.
-In Maths we will be exploring comparing amounts introducing key vocabulary such as more than, fewer than and the same.
+The children will be continuing with our phonics exploring the phonemes; j,v,w,g,z,qu as well as continuing our work on rhyming words.
+In Maths we will be exploring patterns.
+The children will be working on recognising and creating simple patterns.

 Trips/Visitors/Parental Engagement: